amirh3sam/MySQL_Dbeaver_Xampp_Localhost/README.md

 Execute the code, and you'll successfully add our initial data into the table.

-Now We can now fetch the data:
+We can now fetch the data:

  ```Javascript
 SELECT * FROM PERSONS;